 The voice proceeds to a litany of declarations, announcing that he is both a “blackstar” and a “starstar”, but not a “gangstar”, a “filmstar”, a “popstar”, a “marvelstar”, a “flamstar”, a “whitestar”, a “pornstar”, or a “wandering star”.
 (All of these spellings are taken directly from the lyrics in the album booklet, however unintuitive they may be.)
+This shopping-list of increasingly incoherent types of star is like one final act of absurd self-parody, reflecting the absurd number of configurations and contexts in which the word “star” has appeared across Bowie’s work.
 The pun on “gangster” might be the song’s sole concession to The Last Panthers, the crime drama to which it is nominally the theme music, while the elision of the spaces in the other declarations serve to collapse them, make them more singular and monumental in their meanings.
 These are harder to get a hold on, but seem to cohere into a general rejection of popular culture and mass media, of the circus of celebrity, in favour of introspection and the oblique.
 He singles out and embraces “starstar”, though, perhaps because its tautology elevates him past the mundanity of all lesser varieties of stardom.
 Aleister Crowley, one of the sources Bowie and Renck discussed between themselves, wrote in his apocalyptic Book of the Law that “Every man and every woman is a star.”
 In this new world, what else is left but negation?

 At the dead centre of the video is an understated moment where Bowie encounters the alien girl who found his skull.
 Remarkably, the encounter is filmed entirely in extreme close-up.
 Bathed in yellow light, Bowie makes bewildered eye contact with the girl, who winks coolly, reassuringly.
 “At the centre of it all / Your eyes”.
 Is this the crux of it?

 The solitary candle is one of the video’s more difficult images.
 All we’re told about it is that it stands in the villa, yet it’s filmed with the clarity of an establishing shot (in a video that really has none).
 How the various locations relate to each other is so unclear that it sometimes seems the candle holds a world of its own.
 Nowhere is this suggested as strongly as the aforementioned eye-contact scene, which concludes with a cut to a shot zooming rapidly out of the candle’s flame.
-It’s enough to put one in mind of the radiator in David Lynch’s Eraserhead, also the site of a cryptic encounter with an otherworldly lady.
-(On the subject of Lynch, grey spiky-haired Bowie is the very image of him.)
+It appears to function much like the sentient nightlight in They Might Be Giants’s “Birdhouse in Your Soul”, or – less luminous, but perhaps more relevant – the radiator in David Lynch’s Eraserhead, another household object which somehow unfolds to form the site of a cryptic encounter with an otherworldly lady.
+(And on the subject of Lynch, Bowie may very well have modelled his grey-spiky-haired final image on him.)